hjz/hjz.github.com/source/_posts/2013-09-07-elasticsearch-reindexing-with-scala-and-play-2-framework.markdown

 ## Coming up next...

-In the next part, I'll go into how we ran the uniquification queries on the server side, now that the email field is not analyzed and treated as one token.
+I'll go into how we ran the uniquification queries on the server side, now that the email field is not analyzed and treated as one token in the new index.